Logo CHS 2025

 Hannah McCurdy-Adams

-Biologist, Wildlife Preservation Canada, CHS director at large
+Biologist, Wildlife Preservation Canada, CHS director at large, co-chair of CHS Meetings and Workshops Committee

 conference@canadianherpetology.ca